Albert Marco

-Marco Albori, better known by his alias Albert Marco, was an Italian bootlegger who was active in Los Angeles during the Prohibition Era in the 1920s.
+Marco Albori, better known by his alias Albert Marco, was an Italian-born bootlegger and pimp who was active in Los Angeles during the Prohibition Era in the 1920s.
 He is said to be the first to transport Canadian whiskey to Los Angeles.
 Marco worked closely with Charles H. Crawford, who ran city politics along with Kent Kane Parrot.

-Biography
+Career

-Marco was born in 1887 in Italy.
+Marco was born about 1887 in Italy.
 Marco came to the United States through Ellis Island in 1908.
 He started off as a pimp and con man in Nevada and Washington.
+According to one account, Albori came from "the Tyrol mountains on the border of Austria and Italy," emigrating around 1910 and landing in Seattle, where he found work in "swindling" with "procuring and pimping as a sideline".
 In 1919 he served a brief prison sentence for burglary in Sacramento.
 Crawford, an old friend from their days in Seattle convinced Marco to move to Los Angeles.
+Margo came down to Southern California with another pimp, Augustus Sasso, commonly known as Chito.
+In contrast with his patron Crawford and his partner Chito, "Marco bumbled his way into the newspapers and onto the public scene several times before his 1928 arrest, trial, and subsequent incarceration on two counts of assault, with a deadly weapon".

 In the early 1920s Marco drove to L.A. in a Cadillac transporting alcohol to a Long Beach warehouse.
 The political connections created by Crawford's political machine let Marco operate without much fear of prosecution for his crimes.
 In 1925 Marco pistol whipped an LAPD officer and was given a $50 fine and his gun back.
+He was also associated with Max "Boo Hoo" Hoff of Philadelphia.
+Marco and Chito ultimately ran a couple dozen whorehouses "scattered through the downtown district and along the edges" staffed by "about 200 prostitutes".
 According to the IRS, between 1922 and 1924 Marco earned $500,000 from bordello prostitution.
+Another indication of Marco's income from running liquor and prostitutes is the claim that "Marco, minus any talent for it, loved to gamble.
+While he was the Caliph of the Los Angeles heterae, he lost $260,000 one night in 1927 playing low ball in an apartment at the top of Angels Flight" against Nick the Greek.